-2) Take one leg of architrave and place it on the line you have marked up the side of the door frame.
+- 2) Take one leg of architrave and place it on the line you have marked up the side of the door frame.
 Mark the point at which it intersects with the head

 - 3) Set out the mitre joint by marking with a pencil, a line at 45°, running from the outer edge and down the leg towards the inner edge.

-4) Cut this the leg at this line using a chop saw or with a hand saw and mitre block.
+- 4) Cut this the leg at this line using a chop saw or with a hand saw and mitre block.

-5) Follow this procedure for the second leg but remember that this must be the opposite hand to the first leg.
+- 5) Follow this procedure for the second leg but remember that this must be the opposite hand to the first leg.

-6) Take an architrave head and mark out a mitre on one end, again from the outside edge, down the length towards the inner edge and cut the mitre on this end of the architrave head.
+- 6) Take an architrave head and mark out a mitre on one end, again from the outside edge, down the length towards the inner edge and cut the mitre on this end of the architrave head.

 - 7) Offer the head up to the top of the door frame and carefully position the cut end of the head on the intersect marks one side of the door frame and mark where the opposite end will intersect the opposite leg.

-8) Cut the mitre on this end of the head (this will need to be right first time).
+- 8) Cut the mitre on this end of the head (this will need to be right first time).
 You should now have all 3 pieces of your door set cut.

-9) Using a two-pack adhesive (something like Mitre Mate) Carefully assemble the door set and then fix it to the door frame with a grab adhesive and appropriate pins
+- 9) Using a two-pack adhesive (something like Mitre Mate) Carefully assemble the door set and then fix it to the door frame with a grab adhesive and appropriate pins